terminatorul/Win-ScriptInvoke/README.md

    --no-strip-location
    --strip-location
-           the directory part of the #!-command is ignored if given but not found, and the command basename alone is searched on PATH instead.
+           The directory part of the #!-command is ignored if given but not found, and the command basename alone is searched on PATH instead.
 The default is --strip-location.

    --no-strip-extension